francesco-vaselli/GlucoseGuard/docs/overview1.md

 | F1             | 67.71%| 59.97%| **72.24%**| 70.58%| 71.61%    | 61.72%           | 57.40%           |

 *We note that our results surpass those of the reference paper and of other notable works in the field.
 The performance on the regression task has been greatly improved.
-More importantly, improvements on Sensitivity, Precision and F1 score are all good indicators that the models are getting better at classifying potentially dangerous hypoglicemic events (the minority class of the dataset).* It should be noted that these are basic models, which do not leverage data augmentation or transfer learning.
-Performance is expected to increase when deploying these improvements.
-The robustness of simple, baseline models such as GP can be appreciated seeing how they retain high scores on, e.g., Sensitivity.
+More importantly, improvements on Sensitivity, Precision and F1 score are all good indicators that the models are getting better at classifying potentially dangerous hypoglicemic events (the minority class of the dataset).* Note that our models are basic versions, not yet optimized with techniques like data augmentation or transfer learning.
+We expect performance to escalate upon deploying these improvements.
+The robustness of simple, baseline models such as GP is evident in their consistent high scores in metrics like Sensitivity.
 We attribute all of this to the high quantity and good quality of training data at our disposal, showing again the key importance of data when working with ML models.

 However, if instead of evaluating the models on the $\approx 15000$ BG sequences of the OhioT1DM dataset we evaluate them on an independent split of $500000$ sequences from our test dataset, never seen before during training or validation, results are even better than what we obtained for the previous table: